 - Our informal group workshops are proven to slow the progress of dementia through Cognitive Stimulation Therapy (CST)*

-- Meet online with other and enjoy talking exercises designed to help with thinking
+- Meet online with others and enjoy talking exercises designed to help with thinking

 - We offer a FREE course of 15 weekly workshops

 - FREE rolling groups are now also in place after the initial 15 weeks for those that wish to continue so if you like it you don’t have to stop!